Martin Westlake: Fiction

 Westlake's forthcoming full-length historical novel, Other Than an Aspen Be, set in the 1914-1918 period, portrays the scourge of war and the plight of refugees and the existential dilemmas these cause.
 Westlake is represented by Bill Goodall.

 Westlake has had more than twenty short stories published in various genres.
 His SF short stories have been published in Aphelion and Metaphorosis.
 His 2021 story, "Going Home", was selected for inclusion in New Con Press' Best of British Science Fiction 2021 list.

 A young adult SF novel, The Hunt, was published in 2016 under the pseudonym, Paul Bird.
 In an interview about the book, which features a young gamer in a futuristic world, Westlake cites various inspirations including art, literature, and the Bible.

 Playwright

-Westlake's plays been performed in Brussels and elsewhere.
+Westlake's plays have been performed in Brussels and elsewhere.
 His farce, The Impotence of Being Frank, was first performed at the Warehouse Theatre (Brussels) by the English Comedy Club (ECC) in May 2017.
 The comedy was reprised by the ECC at the Warehouse Theatre in May 2019, and taken to the Festival of European Anglophone Theatre Societies (FEATS) in Ottobrun (Munich), where it was performed at the Entity Theatre in June 2019.
 His Sons and Mothers, six monologues about "three mothers who have lost their sons and three sons who have lost their mothers", was performed by the Little Seal Company at the Warehouse Theatre in October 2019.
 Westlake was also an original cast member.
+In 2025 his The Experiment was performed by students at the International School of Brussels.
+It was performed again the next year at The Nine Club (Brussels).